-*Please note that the content detailing the cremation process in this post may be a bit too graphic for less mature readers.
-For information on helping children understand cremation, please see our article here.
+* Please note that the content in this post may not be appropriate for less mature readers.
+For information on helping children understand cremation, please refer to this article.

-Cremation is a method of body disposal that serves as an alternative to traditional burial in a coffin or casket.
-Placed in a cremation container, the remains are incinerated in an industrial furnace (called a cremation chamber) and reduced to basic chemical compounds – gases, ashes and mineral fragments, which are called cremains.
+Cremation is defined as a method of body disposition that serves as an alternative to traditional burial in a coffin or casket.
+Placed in a cremation container, the remains are incinerated in an industrial furnace ( called a cremation chamber or retort ) and reduced to basic chemical compounds – gases, ashes, and mineral fragments, known as cremains.

 What happens during the cremation process?

-The entire cremation process takes roughly three hours to complete, though it will take more time for the family to actually receive the cremains.
-Since most state laws dictate that only one body can be cremated at a time, a carefully controlled labeling system is used for identification throughout the process.
+The entire cremation process takes roughly three hours to complete, though it will take more time for the family to receive the remains.
+The majority of state laws dictate that only one body can be cremated at a time, and there is a carefully controlled labeling system used for identification throughout the process.

-The bone fragments that remain are carefully removed from the chamber, cleared of all metal components, processed into a fine particulate that resembles ash and placed in a temporary container or an urn the family purchased.
+- The remaining bone fragments are carefully removed from the chamber, cleared of all metal components, and processed into a fine particulate that resembles ash.

 Why do people choose cremation?